-See also Needed Improvements to California's Gray Water Law for more general comments on gray water laws.
+See also UPC&CPC improvements for more general comments on gray water laws.

 c101.1 Differentiate between allowable uses for treated and untreated gray water.
 As it stands, reuse for toilet flushing is allowed with disinfection only, which may not be satisfactory if BOD remains high ° toilet tanks may become foul and anaerobic with stored, putrefying water.
 Treated gray water could be reused for other non-potable uses besides those listed, laundry for example.

 Irrigation should be specifically allowed, not just as an exception.

 c101.2 Expand definition to include all domestic wastewater other than toilet water.
 Exclusion of kitchen sink water leaves this particular wastewater flow in awkward limbo in facilities which have a gray water system and composting toilets.
 Instead, give performance requirements for dealing with high SS, BOD water.

 c101.4 Reservoir.
 The reservoir should be optional, as storing gray water is not required for all system types and is undesirable.
 The not less than 50 gallons and not more than 72 hours retention requirements are potentially at odds with each other.
 24 hours maximum retention is a better design goal, with the tank size left up to the designer.

 c101.6 Disinfection.
 Disinfection should not be required for irrigation reuse.

 c101.7 Makeup water.
 Should be optional depending on reuse.
 Toilet flushing requires makeup water for public health, irrigation does not.

 c101.8 Overflow.
 Overflow pipe should be the same size or greater than the influent pipe.
 Allow possibility of connecting to alternate overflow as an exception, in order that facilities with composting toilets and gray water systems have the option of adding redundancy and safety features to these systems instead of a sewer hookup or septic system, or that if a septic system is required it may be downsized.